crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Buttons.md

 element for any target that is not an anchor.
 Using a button element ensures that screen readers are able to understand the intent of a user interacting with that element.
-The Button component makes it easy to create semantic, accessible button elements that look like anchors with the `link` prop.
+The Button component makes it easy to create semantic, accessible button elements that look like anchors with the `anchor` prop.

 ## Advanced theming